Water: How much do you need?

 - A general lower quality of bodily functioning ie. mental concentration

-- Start your day by drinking a glass of water (a glass beside your bed will remind you).
+- Start your day with a glass of water before your morning coffee.